jdnewmil/shinyFileProc/README.md

 file into based on the name of the file from which data was read.
 This is a process optimization that simplifies the app.
-It is also possible to specify the name of the output file as a `textInput` that doesn’t get used until the input file name is changed, but this can to files being written when you don’t want them to be written.
+It is also possible to specify the name of the output file as a `textInput` that doesn’t get used until the input file name is changed, but this can lead to files being written when you don’t want them to be written.
 If you really want to setup a gated workflow that doesn’t write until you push a button, then read about `observeEvent` (e.g. [Mastering